sentialabs/sentialabs.com/_posts/2018-09-13-API-Gateway-Types-Compared.md

 * Throttling; in general or for specific users
 * Authentication; through Cognito or your own identication provider

+Amazon's official description for API Gateway is:
+> Amazon API Gateway is a fully managed service that makes it easy for developers to create, publish, maintain, monitor, and secure APIs at any scale.
+Amazon API Gateway handles all the tasks involved in accepting and processing up to hundreds of thousands of concurrent API calls, including traffic management, authorization and access control, monitoring, and API version management.

 # General architecture
 AWS API Gateway resides in an AWS-managed environment.
 As one of the Serverless services, Amazon manages its hosting, redundancy, scaling, patching, and so on.
 This means that the underlying technology is completely invisible - all you get is a management interface (Web console, AWS API or AWS CLI).
 However you choose to configure your API, it will be hosted by AWS.
 If you want to learn more about Serverless, check out my blog post on [Building a Slack Bot with Serverless Framework](/2018/08/16/Building-a-Slackbot-with-Serverless-Framework.html).